Supporting you onto the NDIS - CEO Report

 -Be prepared in knowing what you want and need before you have a planning meeting.

 -Seek advice from a trusted source who is well informed prior to your planning meeting.
-CPSN arrange to meet you one on one prior to your planning meeting.
+CPSN can arrange pre-planning support with you prior to your planning meeting.

 -Have a support person with you at your meeting.

 -Have supporting documentation that can justify your request.
 This may only be needed for some requests.